yuchen-osdu/wellbore-domain-services/docs/geology/geology.md

 <details>
     <summary>
-        Among the WellboreMarkerSet data fields are the WellboreID to which is is related, and a Markers array.
+        Among the WellboreMarkerSet data fields are the WellboreID to which it is related, and a Markers array.
     </summary>

 ```